Events, Festivals, Things To Do Around Easter in Budapest 2015.

 The famous pedestrian and shopping street, Váci utca opens from the south end of the square.
 The street together with Vörösmarty tér is a centre of social and cultural happenings that attract both tourists and locals throughout the year.

-Fancy boutiques and chic cafés line the sides of the street that mainly target tourists.
+Fancy boutiques and shops, chic cafés line the sides of the street that mainly target tourists.
 You can have better bargains at the Great Market Hall at the south end of Váci utca.